riluong1/rshell/README.md

 - Once you use CD, our program no longer can no longer create files or directories.

 - If the getusername function fails, the current directory we are in will not print.

+- Pretty much don't use CD at all, it is very buggy.